Anerkiki/pokemon-island-resort/README.md

 ![Original code with .navbar-toggler-icon](assets/images/readme/issues/colouring-burger-icon/code-original.png)

-I then got rid of the `.navbar-toggler-class` which was creating the image, and added my chosen Font Awesome icon code inside the `span`.
+I then got rid of the `.navbar-toggler-icon` class which was creating the image, and added my chosen Font Awesome icon code inside the `span`.

 ![Code with added Font Awesome Icon](assets/images/readme/issues/colouring-burger-icon/code-added-icon.png)